 Pork or Lamb Vindaloo

-*Serve it over brown rice, cauliflower rice, or spaghetti squash.
+*Serve it over brown rice, cauliflower rice, spaghetti squash, or Cheesy Almond Polenta .

 - 1 1/2 tablespoons grainy mustard, pommery Moutarde de Meaux